evanj/combinestacks/README.md

 # Combine Go Stacks

 A tool to combine goroutines from the plain text stack trace output, making it easier to understand crashes from large program.
-Try it in your browser: https://combinestacks.evanjones.ca/ .
-For details, see my blog post: https://www.evanjones.ca/go-stack-traces.html .
+[Try it in your browser: https://combinestacks.evanjones.ca/](https://combinestacks.evanjones.ca/).
+For details, see [my blog post](https://www.evanjones.ca/go-stack-traces.html).

 ## Usage